ericapinkham/Insight_DE_GUS/README.md

 * Programming Language?
 * Domain (i.e. slicing by "dataframes" provides results for Pandas etc)?

-## Which technologies are well-suited to solve those challenges? (list all relevant)
-* Ingestion and Processing
-  * Kafka
-  * Spark Streaming
-  * Spark
-* Storage
-  * AWS Redshift
-  * Casandra
-  * Vertica
-  * CouchDB
-  * Riak
-  * MySQL
-  * PostgreSQL
-* Front End
-  * Play Framework
+## What are the primary engineering challenges? -> Why would a Data Engineering Hiring Manager care about this project
+A lot of the challenges will be involved in getting and joining dimensions to enable interesting analysis.

 ## Proposed architecture
 ![Data Engineering Stack](./src/main/resources/de_stack.png)

+## What are the (quantitative) specifications/constraints for this project?
+There will be a considerable amount of data once the pipeline is up and running.

 ## Data

 ###
-The primary source fo data for the github commits is pulled from mongodb dumps converted to json:
+The primary source fo data for the github commits is pulled from mongodb dumps converted to json.
+The data is dumped daily and contains roughly 100 GB of commit data.

     root
      |-- _id: string (nullable = true)